-- 1. Cacti uses RRDtool to create graphs for each device and data that is collected about that device.
-You can adjust all of this from within the Cacti web interface. - 2.
-The RRD data is stored in a MySQL database along with descriptions of each device that is monitored. - 3.
-The RRD files are located in /var/lib/cacti/rra.
+- 4. Cacti uses RRDtool to create graphs for each device and data that is collected about that device.
+You can adjust all of this from within the Cacti web interface. - 5.
+The RRD files are located in /var/lib/cacti/rra when cacti is installed from packages.